-The Smart Wizard only appears when you first install the router or when the router is in its factory default state (for example, if you have reset the router to its factory default settings).
-If you want to change the settings after installing and configuring your router, you can click the desktop shortcut-a preconfigured shortcut in placed on your desktop by the Smart Wizard at installation-to open the router management interface.1 You can also change your settings, or configure your wireless and security settings, by opening a browser window and logging in to the router.
-You will also be prompted to check for new router firmware to the router.
-You will also be prompted to check for new router firmware.
+The Smart Wizard only appears when you run the CD.
+If you want to change the settings after installing and configuring your router, you can click the desktop shortcut-a pre-configured shortcut placed on your desktop by the Smart Wizard at installation-to open the router management interface.
+You can also change your settings, or configure your wireless and security settings, by opening a browser window and logging in to the router.
+You will also be prompted to check for new router firmware for the router.